carolynvs/drakespec/pipelines.md

-This section describes the fields of a `Pipeline` object, including valid use of each field by pipeline producers and correct interpretation and use of each field by DrakeSpec-compliant executors and other consumers.
+This section describes the fields of a `Pipeline` object, including valid use of each field by pipeline producers and correct interpretation and use of each field by DrakeSpec-compliant pipeline executors and other consumers.

 ### Implied name field